MarcusGrass/pgwm/README.md

 Then most likely a hardcoded limit has been reached, either create an Issue to increase the limit, recompile it yourself with a higher limit, or make a PR with the limit increased.
 Limits are found [with the hardcoded configuration](pgwm-core/src/config/mod.rs).
 - Fewer defined workspaces than amount of monitors will result in unused monitors
-- An invalid config will cause a crash at startup while a missing config won't.
-The reason for this is that you might want to use default configurations and skip having a config file even if compiled with the `config-file` feature.
-On the other hand, if you make a configuration mistake then finding that out immediately is in my opinion less confusing than suddenly getting the default configuration.
-- If running some applications built on java frameworks, such as Jetbrains IDE's, putting the below lines in your ~/.xinitr may be required for them to work properly.
+- If running some applications built on java frameworks, such as Jetbrains IDE's, putting the below lines in your `~/.xinitrc` may be required for them to work properly.
 ```Bash
 export _JAVA_AWT_WM_NONREPARENTING=1
 export AWT_TOOLKIT=MToolkit